betterdoc-org/general-gem-betterdoc-containerservice-testing/README.md

 We use a JSON Web Token (JWT) to authenticate all calls to our container services.

-To allow easy testing and make sure that you do not have to think about JWT original `ActionDispatch::IntegrationTest` methods that simulate requests (`delete, get, head, patch, post, put`) are overwritten so that header with valid JWT token is always added to the request.
+To allow easy testing and make sure that you do not have to think about JWT, original `ActionDispatch::IntegrationTest` methods that simulate requests (`delete, get, head, patch, post, put`) are overwritten so that header with valid JWT token is always added to the request.

 ```ruby
 # Authorization header with valid JWT token will be automatically added, no need to worry about it